kimberlykreiss/kimberlykreiss.github.io/projects_and_code/ml_code.md

 **The data**

-The dataset includes several features including loan type, demographic information about the client, annual income of the client, and the outcome--whether the client defaulted or not.
+The dataset includes several features including loan type, demographic information about the client, credit history of the client, and the outcome--whether the client defaulted or not.
 Below is code to import numpy and pandas and read in the data.

 ```
 import numpy as np